ccastroiragorri/ccastroiragorri.github.io/Fin.md

 I am also heavily involved in building an academic and practitioner community in finance in Colombia and Latin America

 * We are launching our new version of the Master in Quantitative Finance in the second semester of 2019.
-* In June 2019, we are organizing the [Third International Congress on Actuarial Science and Quantitative Finance](http://icasqf2019.icasqf.org/) in Manizales, Colombia.
-* In 2019 we started a new [Master of Finance](http://www.urosario.edu.co/Maestria-en-finanzas/Inicio/) at the faculty.
-This master is focused on Project Finance and Financial Management
 * In May 2017, I co-organized a seminar on [Longevity Risk]( http://www.urosario.edu.co/Home/Principal/Eventos/Facultad-de-Economia/Conferencia-Riesgo-de-Longevidad-desafios-y-opor/) with AXA-Colpatria and funded by the Institut Français within the Annee France Colombie.
 * In 2017, we started a joint bi-monthly finance seminar with various universities in Bogota: CESA, Universidad Javeriana, Universidad de los Andes, Universidad del Rosario.
 * Since returning home after my PhD in Belgium (2010), I started working on a [Master in Quantitative Finance]( http://www.urosario.edu.co/Maestria-Finanzas-Cuantitativas/Inicio/).
 The Master officially begun in 2013.